 To cultivate a healthy soil food web, follow these garden practices:

-- When possible, minimize use of pesticides applied to soil or that drip to the ground.
+- Use pesticides sparingly.
 Generally, the soil will recover from pesticides used only occasionally, especially the mildest organic products.
 Healthy soil enables plants to resist problems, so occasional use of pesticides is all that will be needed except under the most extreme pressures.

 - Rotate crops.
 The more crops you rotate over time, the more diverse your soil web will be.
 For instance, if you rotate corn and tomatoes, you’ll have one level of biodiversity in the soil food web.
 If you rotate corn, tomatoes, broccoli, and beans, you’ll have more kinds of soil organisms (fungi, bacteria, etc.) present.